House of Ho

 House of Ho is an American reality television series on HBO Max.
 The series focuses on a Vietnamese American family in Houston.
 Priyanka Bose of The A.V.
 Club called the show "a bleak portrayal of life as a crazy rich Asian".
 The series first season was released on December 10, 2020.
-The second season was released on August 25, 2022.
+The second season premiered on August 25, 2022.